A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Introduction

-It follows that when starting with an initial tree decomposition of width $O(k)$, we can obtain a tree decomposition whose largest bag is lean by applying $O(nk)$ splitting operations, each of which can be implemented in $2^{O(k)} n^{O(1)}$ time.
-A lean vertex set has at most $3k+3$ vertices~\cite{DBLP:journals/jgt/HarveyW17}, where $k$ is the treewidth, so this directly gives a $2^{O(k)} n^{O(1)}$ time 3-approximation algorithm for treewidth.
-However, for each $k$ there are graphs that have lean vertex sets of size $3k-3$, so this technique does not directly give a better approximation ratio than 3.
+It follows that when starting with an initial tree decomposition $T$ of width $\OO(k)$, we can obtain a tree decomposition of width $2k+1$ by iteratively applying $\OO(nk)$ improvement operations on largest bags, each of which could be implemented in $2^{\OO(k)} n$ time by finding the partition $(C_1, C_2, C_3, X)$ with standard dynamic programming techniques on $T$.
+This approach would result in a $2^{\OO(k)} n^2$ time algorithm.

-To improve the approximation ratio, we show that if we generalize the bag splitting operation from 2-way splits to 3-way splits, then we can improve the tree decomposition by splitting the largest bag as long as its size is larger than $2k+2$.
-In particular, we say that a bag $W$ is \emph{splittable} if the vertices of the graph can be partitioned into $(C_1, C_2, C_3, X)$ so that $|(C_i \cap W) \cup X| < |W|$ for each $i$ and there are no edges between $C_i$ and $C_j$ for $i \neq j$.
-Algorithm~\ref{alg:tw2apx} gives a high-level presentation of the algorithm as pseudocode.

-A straightforward implementation of the algorithm with standard techniques yields time complexity $2^{O(k)} n^{O(1)}$.
-To optimize the dependency on $n$ to be linear, we first show that the improvements to the tree decomposition can be implemented so that over the course of the algorithm, in total $2^{O(k)} n$ bag edits are made, and the bag edits of each improvement step are limited to a connected subtree around the split bag $W$.
-We implement computing the splits by dynamic programming over the tree decomposition that we are also editing at the same time.
+To optimize the dependency on $n$ to be linear, we first show that the improvement operations to the tree decomposition can be implemented so that over the course of the algorithm, in total $2^{\OO(k)} n$ bag edits are made, and the bag edits of each improvement operation are limited to a connected subtree around the splittable bag $W$.
+We then implement computing the partitions $(C_1, C_2, C_3, X)$ by dynamic programming over the tree decomposition $T$ that we are also editing at the same time.
+When editing the tree decomposition, we recompute the dynamic programming states only for the edited bags.
+Then the process of applying improvement operations to the tree decomposition is implemented by ``walking'' over the tree decomposition in a way that maintains dynamic programming tables directed towards the current node.
+Whenever a splittable largest bag $W$ is encountered in this walk, the improvement operation is performed in a local manner, recomputing the tree decomposition and dynamic programming states only for the edited subtree around $W$.